dkargin/pyd20/readme.md

     - Grease (skills need to be implemented)
     - Rhino's rush.
 Need charge to be implemented
     - Fireball
-1. Brain should change weapons according to target range and estimated arrival to melee range
-1. Test splitting targets during full attack action
-    - and use 5ft step as well.
-Especially for dervish
 1. Invisibility
     - brain should know how to deal with it
 1. More threat estimation for AI
 1. Monster template